'Everything We Have Is Destroyed': Albania Mourns After Deadly Earthquake

 A day of mourning was also observed Wednesday in Kosovo, whose foreign affairs minister, Behgjet Pacolli, announced that two Kosovar brothers were among the victims.

-In the Albanian cities of Thumane and Durres, the two cities hardest-hit by the 6.4 magnitude quake, teams of rescuers deployed dogs, drones and heavy equipment to try to find survivors and pry them free.
+In the Albanian cities of Thumane and Durres, the two cities hardest hit by the 6.4 magnitude quake, teams of rescuers deployed dogs, drones and heavy equipment to try to find survivors and pry them free.
 Rescue workers from more than a dozen countries have joined the efforts — including Serbia, Italy, Turkey and many others from Albania's Balkan neighbors.

 However, the operations were complicated by a series of sizable aftershocks that struck Wednesday just off-coast in the Adriatic Sea — one of which was large enough to cause authorities to call a pause to their work for their own safety.